Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:23:43

 Completely, but and paste.
-I mean, this is what Grayson's ridiculous perception is for.
+I mean, this is what [[Grayson]]'s ridiculous perception is for.
 I'm surprised he didn't find it.
 That is true, but he checked in the wrong room, though.
 It was Omayani's room that you checked in.
 You find the secret door in the dusty.
 Unused storage closet.
 They love putting stuff in storage closets.

 03:24:11